22 Budget-Friendly Friendsgiving Games

 Cornhole is played on two identical long boards of wood, angled up slightly so you can throw a ball or bean bag into a set of holes organized on the top of the board.

-A pair is lined up on either side of the two boards, taking turns throwing the bean bags toward the other board.
+A pair is lined up on either side of the two boards, taking turns throwing the bean bags toward the other.

-If the bag lands on the board itself, that team gets one point, and if it lands in the hole it’s three points.
+If the bag lands on the board, that team gets one point; if it lands in the hole, it’s three points.

 Flip Cup has been a widely celebrated game as long as there have been colleges and red solo cups.

-The game begins by setting up a long table with a series of cups placed precariously along the edge.
+The game begins by setting up a long table with cups placed precariously along the edge.

 Two teams go head to head, facing each other across the table.

-When the game begins, the first person consumes their drink, and then attempts to flip it over onto its top without it falling over or slipping off the table.
+When the game begins, the first person consumes their drink and then attempts to flip it onto its top without it falling over or slipping off the table.

 Whichever team successfully lands their flipped cups first wins.

-Musical chairs may be most commonly played by children, but it can be significantly funnier when its grown adults drunkenly diving towards that last available chair.
+Children may most commonly play musical chairs, but it can be significantly funnier when grown adults drunkenly dive toward that last available chair.

 Organize a set of chairs in a circle, ensuring you have enough space for everyone to comfortably walk around them and potentially fall to the floor.

-In each round, there is one less chair and there are people circling around them.
+There is one less chair in each round, and people circle around them.

 Once the music stops, everyone attempts to sit in one of the chairs, and whoever is left standing is out of that round.